How much does it cost to charge an electric car in the Netherlands in 2024?

 #1 Compare charger prices and save

-Drivers can see the price range of chargers in any neighbourhood and find which one is the cheapest.
-Our charge map shows current pricing for every charger in our app.
+Drivers can easily compare charger prices and find which one is the cheapest.
+Our charge map shows availability, charger operator and charger prices for every charger in our app directly on the map.

 #2 Lower your charging costs with a subscription plan